 A Comprehensive Guide to Lockout Tagout (LOTO)

-Learn more about the process and practices for lockout tagout: the devices used, steps to take, and core components to include in an effective and safe program.
+Learn more about the lockout tagout procedure: the meaning, devices used, steps to take, and core components to include for an effective LOTO program.

 What is Lockout Tagout?